 When we review gear, we do everything we can to be as informed as possible about the lay of the land, so we make a big effort to remain abreast of all the new trends and developments.
 We spend forever researching so we can understand how things work and how they're performing for users, but that's only part of the process.
 The rest is actually getting our hands on this stuff and trying to break it.
 Testing to see whether claims can be substantiated.
-Testing to see if we'd recommend this stuff to our closest friends.
 To see if there are pro tips we would vouchsafe to someone (you all, in this case).
-We research the hell out of everything we can find and use that insight to target, question, and revise our thoughts.
+We research everything we can find and use that insight to target, question, and revise our thoughts.

 The rest of this page will be spent looking over our performance measures and how we test each bike trainer.

 When testing connectivity, we try to test the smart trainers in the review with both IOS and Android smartphones and Mac and Windows-based computers.
 In this process, we assess the ease of use of the in-house applications like Wahoo Fitness and the TacX training app, but we also test all of the trainers on two of the most popular training programs, Zwift and Trainer Road, both on Mac and PC platforms.
 Most trainers use both ANT+FEC and Bluetooth Smart communication protocols, so we make sure to break out the old ANT+ dongle to test both.